KGibb8/hyphoid/README.md

 # Hyphoid

-A resource-based mining game set grid-map
+A resource-based mining game set on a grid

 Based on some of my favourite strategy games such as Tribal Wars, Dungeon Keeper, Age of Empires and Civilisation and encompassing a passion for ecology and better understanding and appreciating the Earth's ecosystems, particularly the role of mycorrhizal